MonetDB/MonetDBLite-Java/README.md

 int[] counterValues = new int[numberOfRows];
-//gets [1, 2, (low negative value because it's a null value)] qrs.getIntColumnByName(2, counterValues);
+//gets [1, 2, (low negative value because it's a null value)] qrs.getIntColumnByIndex(2, counterValues);

 Timestamp[] temporalValues = new Timestamp[numberOfRows];
-//gets an array of java.sql.Timestamp objects qrs.getTimestampColumnByIndex("temporal", temporalValues); //got it by name
+//gets an array of java.sql.Timestamp objects qrs.getTimestampColumnByName("temporal", temporalValues); //got it by name

 boolean[] truthNullMappings = new boolean[numberOfRows];
 //get the null mappings of a column, in this case: [false, false, true]